 Walkersville Elementary School was built in 1974, and a 226 seat new addition was occupied in the 2010-2011 school year.
 Its capacity is 701 students.
 The school primarily serves the southern part of Town as well as surrounding areas located in the County and Frederick City.
-On December 31,2022, the equated enrollment was 691, or 99% of State rated capacity.
-According to FCPS's 2022 Educational Facilities Master Plan (EDMP), Walkersville Elementary is projected to operate above capacity throughout 2031.
+On December 31,2023, the equated enrollment was 697, or 99% of State rated capacity.
+According to FCPS's 2023 Educational Facilities Master Plan (EFMP), Walkersville Elementary is projected to operate above capacity through 2032.

 Glade Elementary, built in 1995, has a capacity of 582 students and serves the northern portion of Town and surrounding areas in the County.
-On December 31, 2022 it was operating at 94% capacity, with an enrollment of 569 students.
-It is projected to operate below capacity through 2031.
+On December 31, 2023 it was operating at 93% capacity, with an enrollment of 552 students.
+It is projected to operate below capacity through 2032.

-Walkersville Middle School, originally constructed in 1961, has a capacity of 1,105 students.
-On December 31, 2022, it was operating at 76% of State-rated capacity.
-It is projected to continue to operate below its capacity through 2031.
-Since it is over 60 years old the EFMP recommends that it be scheduled for modernization with a completion date of August 2028.
+Walkersville Middle School, originally constructed in 1961as a secondary school, has a capacity of 1,105 students.
+On December 31, 2023, it was operating at 72% of State-rated capacity.
+It is Page | 95 CHAPTER 9 COMMUNITY SERVICES MAY 2024 projected to continue to operate below its capacity through 2032.
+Since it is over 60 years old the EFMP recommends that it be scheduled for modernization with a completion date of August 2029.
 Walkersville Middle School is one of the largest middle schools in Frederick County, in terms of enrollment and capacity.

-Walkersville High School, originally constructed in 1976, has a capacity of 1,039 students.
+Walkersville High School, originally constructed in 1976, has a capacity of 1,065 students.
+On December 31, 2023, it was operating at 111% capacity.
 Students attending Walkersville Elementary, Glade Elementary and New Midway/Woodsboro Elementary Schools attend Walkersville Middle and High Schools.
 There are 10 high schools in Frederick County and Walkersville High School is one of four schools with an enrollment of less than 1,200 students, with the other six having more than 1,500 students.
-Walkersville High School is the third smallest school in Frederick County in terms of capacity.
+Walkersville High School is the third smallest high school in Frederick County in terms of capacity.

-Walkersville High School is projected to be operating well above capacity through 2031.
-The enrollment of the school has not increased significantly over the last ten years; rather, FCPS recalculated the capacity of the school, resulting in its reduction from 1,197 to 1,039 students.
+Walkersville High School is projected to be operating above capacity through 2032.
+The enrollment of the school has not increased significantly over the last ten years; rather, FCPS recalculated the capacity of the school, resulting in its reduction from 1,197 to 1,065 students.
 The EFMP includes a recommendation that FCPS plan for a new high school to serve the eastern part of the County, to relieve projected overcrowding at Walkersville, Linganore, Oakdale and Urbana high schools.
+In November 2023, Frederick County announced that the new high school will be located on a parcel at the intersection of MD 75 and MD 80 in Green Valley, on a parcel currently in the Urbana High School attendance area, adjacent to the Linganore attendance area, and less than two miles from the Oakdale attendance area.
+In contrast, the Walkersville attendance area is over eight miles from the new school site.